 Marraquetas are commonly enjoyed for breakfast or as a part of traditional Chilean meals.
 Pan Batido is often used to make a homey Completo, a popular Chilean hot dog with avocado, mayonnaise, sauerkraut, tomatoes, or Choripán (Longaniza chorizo and Pebre).

-In Chile, bakeries and supermarkets typically sell Marraquetas freshly made daily or frozen par-bake to finish baking at home and enjoy fresh from the oven.
-Chilean Marraquetas are an essential part of the culinary culture in the country, and their unique taste and texture make them mandatory at Onces with family and friends.
+In Chile, bakeries and supermarkets sell freshly made marraquetas daily or frozen par-bake to finish baking at home and enjoy fresh from the oven.
+Chilean marraquetas are an essential part of the country’s culinary culture, and their unique taste and texture make them mandatory at Once with family and friends.

 Marraquetas is an everyday bread, not shared with guests but always on the family table for breakfast, lunch, tea, and dinner.